Sonjiseo/Opic/OPIc.md

 >
 > ​	편의 시설, 크기, 위치

-When it comes to the parks I visit most often, I'd like to tell you about Buldang Park and Seongjeong Lake Park which are my favorites.
+When it comes to the parks I visit most often, I’d like to talk about Buldang Park and Seongjeong Lake Park, which are my favorites.

-First, The two parks have some things in common.
+First, these two parks have a lot in common.

+Both are just about ten minutes from my place, which makes them very convenient to visit.

+For me, the best park is close and easy to visit, not just nice-looking.

+Of course, both parks allow dogs and are kept clean since they’re managed by the city.

+Plus, there’s a Starbucks right at the entrance of each park, so I usually grab an iced Americano and walk my dog.

+However, there are also some differences.

+As you can guess from the names, one has a lake and the other doesn’t.

+If I want to walk by the water, I go to Seongjeong Lake Park.

+But if I want to walk through the forest, I head to Buldang Park.

+Around the lake park, there are fancier coffee shops and restaurants, while the other park feels more like a regular city park.

+My dog is a little timid, so when I take her to the more crowded lake park I keep a closer eye on her.

+Overall, those are the main similarities and differences.